SirDavenport/HamburgerHelper_V2/README.md

 Food is the parent class.
 Hamburger is a different parent class.

-Each package has two classes.
+The GUI package obviously has the GUI parts.
+Each Food package has two classes.
 One is what controls the list of the kind of food, and one is the parent of the kind of food.
     -Topping
     -Condiment
     -MeatType